carrotdip/Movies-ETL/README.md

 # Movies-ETL
 ## Overview
-The purpose of this analysis was to extract important, descriptive data from large, "dirty" files, which will then eventually be transformed, and loaded into a new database (SQL).
+The purpose of this project was to extract important, descriptive data from large, "dirty" files, which will then eventually be transformed, and loaded into a new database for additional analysis (SQL).
 The project started with 2 sizable data files containing movie data throughout the years.
-The two datasets were cleaned by accounting for null values and
+The two datasets were cleaned by accounting for null values, filtering for pertinent data, merging similar columns, using regular expressions to format the data consistently, and much more.
+Once the two datasets were cleaned and combined, it was loaded into SQL Alchemy to run additional queries and to gain further insights.